Finding the Perfect Fit Choosing the Right Mini Excavator Size for Your Construction Project

 Estimating Digging Capacity

-Target depth, site soil, and machine size all affect the amount a small excavator can dig in one day.
+Target depth, site soil, and machine size all affect the amount a mini excavator can dig in one day.
 Usually digging 8 to 12 cubic yards of dirt every hour, micro excavators translate to 64 to 96 cubic yards daily depending on an 8-hour workweek.

 Considering On-Site Conditions